1I/ʻOumuamua: Nitrogen ice theory

 Outgassing of nitrogen ice (N2) could explain why no outgassing was detected.
 Nitrogen ice the size of 'Oumuamua could survive for 500 million years in the interstellar medium and would reflect two-thirds of the Sun's light.
-This explanation has been further supported in March 2021 when scientists presented a theory based on nitrogen ice, and further concluded that ʻOumuamua may be a piece of an exoplanet similar to the dwarf planet Pluto, an exo-Pluto as noted, from beyond our solar system.
+This explanation has been further supported in March 2021 when scientists presented a theory based on nitrogen ice, and further concluded that ʻOumuamua may be a piece of an exoplanet similar to the dwarf planet Pluto, an exo-Pluto as noted, from beyond the Solar System.
 This theory has been criticized by Loeb.
 In November 2021, theoretical studies by Siraj and Loeb hypothesized that 'Oumuamua was not a nitrogen iceberg.

 Hydrogen ice theory

 It has been proposed that ʻOumuamua contains a significant amount of hydrogen ice.
 This would point to it originating from the core of an interstellar molecular cloud, where conditions for the formation of this material might exist.
 The Sun's heat would cause the hydrogen to sublime, which would in turn propel the body.
 The hydrogen coma formed by this process would be difficult to detect from Earth-based telescopes, as the atmosphere blocks those wavelengths.
 Regular water-ice comets undergo this as well, however to a much lesser extent and with a visible coma.
 This may explain the significant non-gravitational acceleration that ʻOumuamua underwent without showing signs of coma formation.
 Significant mass loss caused by the sublimation would also explain the unusual cigar-like shape, comparable to how a bar of soap becomes more elongated as it is used up.

-However, it was later shown that hydrogen icebergs cannot form out of small grains and that, to not evaporate during their journey in interstellar space, they would had to be formed about 40 millions years ago, in the close neighborhood of the solar system.
+However, it was later shown that hydrogen icebergs cannot form out of small grains, and that in order not to evaporate during their journey in interstellar space, they would have had to have been formed about 40 million years ago, in the close neighborhood of the solar system.

+Hydrogen-laden water ice theory

+In 2023, it was proposed the observed non-gravitational acceleration and spectrum of ʻOumuamua can be best explained by hydrogen outgassing from the water ice matrix.
+The buildup of the hydrogen in the water ice is expected to happen in the interstellar comets, due to low-temperature water ice radiolysis by cosmic ray particles while ʻOumuamua or similar cometary body was in interstellar space.